Machine Learning Estimation of Maximum Vertical Velocity from Radar: Results and discussion

 Extracting the max updraft value for the southernmost updraft over time shows that the median prediction from the machine learning is about half of what the dual-Doppler syntheses are suggesting (Fig. 9a).
 Given the flexibility of the distribution predictions from the machine learning more than the median prediction can be considered (e.g., 80th percentile and the 95th percentile).
 For this supercell case the 95th percentile resembles the CEDRIC synthesis better (solid and dotted lines Fig. 9).

 Part of the motivation of this work is to see if the machine learning could estimate updraft widths properly because the updraft width is important for some severe weather hazards \citep[e.g., tornadoes and hail,][respectively]{Marion2019,Kumjian2021}.
-A simple way to quantify the updraft area is to take the percentage of pixels with vertical velocities greater than 5 $\mathrm{m \ s^{-1}}$ (out of a total of 2500 pixels; Fig. 9b).
+We use two evaluations of the updraft widths, a simple quantification of updraft pixels and a more complicated IoU statistic.
+The simple way to quantify the updraft area is to take the percentage of pixels with vertical velocities greater than 5 $\mathrm{m \ s^{-1}}$ (out of a total of 2500 pixels; Fig. 9b).
 Note that taking the area of the column maximum vertical velocity has the added ambiguity for tilted updrafts but is still a first order estimation of storm updraft area.
 Similar to Fig. 9a, the median value of the machine learning distribution is under predicting the total area of 5 $\mathrm{m \ s^{-1}}$.
 In contrast to Fig. 9a, where larger percentiles capture the dual-Doppler synthesis, the larger percentiles of the machine learning distribution leads to a systematic overestimation of 5 $\mathrm{m \ s^{-1}}$ updraft area.